kamlendra342/backendpadaku/README.md

 ## Overview

 This project serves as the backend for a web application.
-It is built using **Node.js** and **Express**, with **MongoDB** as the database.
-The backend supports file uploads via **Multer** and includes essential features like environment variable management and CORS support.
+It is built using **Node.js** and **Express**, with **MongoDB** as the database.includes essential features like environment variable management and CORS support.

 ---